 - Next, there is the panster.
 This is someone who flies entirely by the seat of their pants.
 They have an idea, and nothing else.
 November first hits and they start writing without a plan.
 They follow their wild imagination wherever it decides to take them on any given day.

 - Finally, we have the planster.
 This person falls in the middle of a planner and a panster.
 A planster might do a little bit of rough planning.
 They know their characters and have a general idea of where the story is going, but they still let their characters run rampant come November first.

 There is no right or wrong way to do this, but you should have a pretty good idea of what type of writer you are before the month begins.

 While your imagination and determination are the most important things to carry with you, there is no shame in using some writing tools to make the process easier!
 There are lots of different apps and software out there that are designed to help writers.

 A great place to start is Squibler.
 Squibler will be a great addition to your Nanowrimo 2019 efforts as its purpose lines up with Nanowrimo’s vision.
 Squibler wants to help you finish your book in 30 days.

 The process is simple and effective.
 It allows you to store your notes and ideas in a safe and organized place.
 You are able to filter your files by tags for easy locating when you need them.

-Once your book is edited and completed, it allows you to export easily as a PDF or Kindle e-book.
+Once your book is edited and complete, it allows you to export easily as a PDF or Kindle e-book.
 It also helps you format for print publishing if that is what you choose, all while maintaining perfect image resolution.

 Lock Up Your Inner Editor